iambhagat92/calcuforme/ALL_IN_SUMMARY.md

-# 🎉 CalcuForMe - "ALL IN" COMPREHENSIVE SUMMARY
+# 🎉 Calculate For Me - "ALL IN" COMPREHENSIVE SUMMARY

 **Date:** 2025-10-03
 **Status:** MISSION ACCOMPLISHED! 🚀